Ham Radio Practice Test 2024 (Technician and General)

 Operator licenses

-• The top US license class is Amateur Extra Class.
+• The top US license class is the Amateur Extra Class.
 This license requires the same tests as General plus a 50-question multiple-choice theory exam.
 Those with Amateur Extra licenses are granted all privileges on all US amateur bands.

 Ham Radio Test Prep

 You don’t have to answer the questions in order — skip the hard ones and go back to them.
 If you read the answers carefully, you’ll probably find that you can eliminate one or more “distracters.”
 Of the remaining answers, only one will be the best.
-If you can’t decide which is the correct answer, go ahead and make your best guess.
+If you can’t decide the correct answer, make your best guess.
 There is no additional penalty for an incorrect guess.
 When you’re done, go back and check your answers and double-check your arithmetic — there’s no rush!

-If you are licensed and already have a call sign, you can begin using your new privileges immediately.
-When you give your call sign, append “/AG” (on CW or digital modes) or “slash AG” (on phone).
+If you are licensed and have a call sign, you can begin using your new privileges immediately.
+When you give your call sign, append “/AG” (on CW or digital modes) or “slash AG” (on the phone).
 As soon as your name and call sign appear in the FCC’s database of licensees, typically a week to 10 days later, you can stop adding the suffix.
-The CSCE is good for 365 days in case there’s a delay or problem with license processing or you decide to upgrade to Amateur Extra before receiving your paper license.
+The CSCE is good for 365 days if there’s a delay or problem with license processing or you decide to upgrade to Amateur Extra before receiving your paper license.

 How do I get my ham radio certified?

 After you pass your exam, the examiners will file all of the necessary paperwork so that your license will be granted by the Federal Communications Commission (FCC).
-Soon you will be able to see your new call sign in the FCC’s database via the ARRL’s website and later you’ll receive a paper license by mail.
+Soon, you will be able to see your new call sign in the FCC’s database via the ARRL’s website, and later, you’ll receive a paper license by mail.

-These functions are available via the FCC’s Universal Licensing System website (wireless.fcc.gov/uls) and complete instructions for using the site are available at www.arrl.org/universal-licensing-system.
+These functions are available via the FCC’s Universal Licensing System website (wireless.fcc.gov/uls), and complete instructions for using the site are available at www.arrl.org/universal-licensing-system.

 Ham Radio Study Guide 2024